giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

 ## Load balancing with nginx

-While verifying that our virtual nodes compose a cluster, we noticed that contacting either of them is equivalent; however, an inconvenience arises: we *always* need to know their own network address.
+While verifying that our virtual nodes compose a cluster, we noticed that contacting either of them is equivalent; however, an inconvenience arises: we *always* need to know their network address.
 Not only: should a node crash, we'd have to remember the address of the *other* node - and what if our cluster includes thousands of nodes?

 *Load balancing* is the natural solution to the problem; a *load balancer* is a network component that: